bunions1/trackif-etl/README.md

 		   city VARCHAR);
 	\COPY raw_ip_city FROM 'dbip-city-2015-02.csv' WITH CSV;

-#####Raw Heartbleed Data
+#####Raw Heartbleed Data - https-full-20140424T1025.json.gz

 This file is very large (88G) and contains a json document per line.
 We take advantage of postgresql's json support by importing into a table with a single column of type json.
-We configure the quote and delimiter to be characters that cannot appear in json.
+We configure the quote and delimiter of psql's COPY command to be characters that cannot appear in json.
 Later on we can extract fields in the json document using Postgresql's ->> and #> json operators.

 	CREATE TABLE raw_heartbleed_data (data json);
 	\COPY raw_heartbleed_data FROM 'https-full-20140424T1025.json' WITH CSV QUOTE e'\x01' DELIMITER e'\x02';